 Friday, January 16, 2015

-On my first visit, toward 2015, a video on the metro platform announced the exhibit, which showed it too:
+On my first visit, toward 2015, a video on the métro platform announced the exhibit, which the museum showed in full:

-In the fall of 2020, it was gone from the metro and from the museum.
+When I returned in 2020, the video was gone from both metro and museum.
 I was told that there was an equipment problem that would take a long time to fix.
-In May 2025, it was still absent.
+In May 2025, it was still gone.

 # # #